 Use this feature to assign the outside lines that are available at an extension.
-The default order of line assignment to the buttons on a system telephone is from left to right, starting in the bottom left corner (see Figure 4-1 below).
+If Loudspeaker Paging Line (#617) is not assigned, the default order of line assignment to the buttons on a system telephone is from left to right, starting in the bottom left corner (see Figure 4-1 below).
+If Loudspeaker Paging Line (#617) is assigned within the number of lines, it is skipped or replaced depending on the order in which you performed Number of Lines (#104) and Loudspeaker Paging Line (#617).

 To put the lines in a different order, first use this procedure to remove all assigned lines; then assign lines in the desired order.
 This procedure applies to key extensions or to individual lines on pooled extensions.